Edelrid Sendero Review

 While this harness isn't nearly the least expensive, it's also nowhere close to the most expensive.
 It sits just slightly above average in the spectrum and remains pretty affordable.
 As a super versatile option that also scored very high in our overall rankings, and performs well enough to be worthy of an award, we think that you will find excellent value in a purchase.

-The Edelrid Sendero wins our Editors' Choice award for the best all-around harness because it is versatile, and has the feature set you need for any style of climbing.
+The Edelrid Sendero is one of the best all-around harnesses because it is versatile, and has the feature set you need for any style of climbing.
 It is lightweight, functional, and also quite affordable, considering the level of performance offered.
 While it is marketed as an alpine harness, we recommend it for anyone who wants a single harness that can easily meet all of their needs.

 — Andy Wellman